 For those making the move to ArcGIS Pro now, some concepts and features may seem unfamiliar at first, but they’ll improve your network management experience and reduce the effort involved in maintaining data integrity.

-If you have worked with network weights in the past, the same concept has been improved upon in the trace network with network attributes.
+If you have worked with network weights in the past, this concept has been improved upon in the trace network with network attributes.
 Network attributes are derived from feature attributes to model the cost of tracing paths and to control the traversability of features in the network.
-These take advantage of the network topology to improve performance by removing the need to query items in the map’s feature space when executing network analytics such as tracing.
+These take advantage of the network topology to improve performance by removing the need to query items in the map’s feature space when performing analytics such as tracing.